 Bachelor of Arts (Media and Communications), Honours (Communication)

-Kirsten joined the Board as a Director in January 2021.
-She brings 15 years of experience in Communication, having previously worked as a journalist for the Australian Broadcasting Corporation as well as in marketing, content creation and public relations for various companies and organisations.
+Kirsten commenced on the board in January 2021.
+She is a member of the Strategic Issues & Innovation Committee and the Nominations & Remuneration Committee.
+Kirsten brings 15 years of experience in Communication, having previously worked as a journalist for the Australian Broadcasting Corporation as well as in marketing, content creation and public relations for various companies and organisations.

 Kirsten also teaches journalism at Deakin University, including as a mentor for cadet journalists t regional newspapers.
 She is passionate about rural and regional Australia; living on a mixed farm in south-west Victoria and being involved in a dairy business.